out of the mud I bloomed

 practice online

-There are six sequences in Black Lotus Yoga, and each leaves its own unique imprint on the body.
+There are six series in Black Lotus Yoga, and each leaves its own unique imprint on the body.
 To each level, there are three variants or shades—white, gray and black.

 the online studio

 I created this space to share my passion for yoga with you.
 This is our space to practice, learn, converse and explore.
-Here you will find over 400 hours of guided asana practices, workshops, talks, meditations, reference materials as well as the full curriculum of Black Lotus Yoga.
+Here you will find over 400 hours of guided asana practices, workshops, talks, meditations, reference materials as well as the full curriculum of Black Lotus Yoga and an expanding library of Black Lotus classes.

 Membership gives you access to all but the special courses (and you can add those as you wish), for $30/month.
 There is no fine print, and you can cancel at any time.